Free online course: Chronic Respiratory Diseases (CRD) in Primary Care Settings

 It teaches best practice for recognising, diagnosing and treating diseases such as asthma and COPD as well as smoking cessation and palliative care in resource-poor settings.

 Hosted on FutureLearn with the University of Edinburgh, the course is based on the experience of primary healthcare workers in low resources settings.
 Using the best available evidence, it shares the skills and insights needed to ensure patient benefit when treating chronic respiratory diseases through case studies, videos and discussions.

 Given the global variation in access to care, treatment and healthcare professionals, this course gives an understanding of how to adapt advice to the local context.

 Primary healthcare workers play a key role in the diagnosis, treatment and management of respiratory disease.

 This course is aimed at clinicians interested in chronic respiratory health particularly low- and middle-income settings.
 The skills gained in this course can be applied to multiple contexts and/or act as a refresher.

-Enrolment is now open for this course which begins on 1st February 2021.
+Enrolment is now open for the next run of this course which begins on 24th May 2021.